• Skip to primary navigation

 • Tandoori

-Grills and Smokers.
-Whether you are using pellet grills, electric smokers, or even a gas or charcoal grill, you will want to pull it out and dust it off for this recipe.
+• Grills and Smokers.
+Whether using pellet grills, electric smokers, or a gas or charcoal grill, you will want to pull it out and dust it off for this recipe.

-Tongs.
-A nice pair of grilling tongs will come in handy when it is time to turn your smoked chicken drumsticks on the smoker and when it is time to take them off of the grill or smoker.
+• Tongs.
+A nice pair of grilling tongs will come in handy when it is time to turn your smoked chicken drumsticks on the smoker and when it is time to remove them.

-Basting Brush.
-If you plan to add an extra layer of flavor to your smoked chicken legs with your favorite BBQ sauce, then a nice basting brush will come in handy.
+• Basting Brush.
+A nice basting brush will be useful if you add an extra layer of flavor to your smoked chicken legs with your favorite BBQ sauce.

 Why do you cook Chicken Legs to an internal temperature of 185 degrees F?